Rātā Street School

 • Providing a range of experiences and opportunities for students to learn and thrive

 Learning and Support: The school has a core focus on student achievement in Literacy and Numeracy.
 To complement these programmes, there are strong cultural, arts, and sport programmes.
 The school uses its cultural and arts programmes to celebrate its cultural diversity.
-A Cultural Club is a feature of our cultural programme, and songs and dance of Māori, Samoan and other Pasikika cultures are experienced by the students.
+A Cultural Club is a feature of our cultural programme, and songs and dance of Māori, Samoan and other Pacific cultures are experienced by the students.

 Delivery of student support programmes is also a strength.
 Students needing extra help or extension because they have a special talent are catered for.
-Support programmes include English as a Second Language (ESOL), Reading Recovery, and MindPlus (gifted programme).
+Support programmes include English as a Second Language (ESOL), and MindPlus (gifted programme).
 As well, there is teacher and teacher-aide support across the school.

 To complement school programmes and to address wider community issues, Rātā Street School has